grahamstark/referendums/bes/docs/brexit_vs_indie.md

 * I'm going to use the same set of factors (income, age, gender and so on) to explain *both* the Scottish Independence and EU Referendum Votes.
 That puts a few constraints on what parts of the data I can use.

 [Table 1](#table-1) summarises the main findings.
-This table is the simplest way I can think of to boil down the huge amount of information the computer program spits out.
+This table is the simplest way I can think of to boil down the huge amount of information my computer program spits out.
+I hope it makes sense; the full data I've condensed this down from is available in [a companion paper][TECHNOTE].
 Each column summarises one of our models that explain the votes.
 The first column (1) is our model of the Scottish Independence vote.
 Columns(2) and (3) are models of the EU Referendum, (2) uses data for Great Britain as a whole [^FN4], and (3) just uses people living in Scotland.
 The rows summarise the effect of one variable on the vote.
 The green up-arrows '<span class='positive_strong'>&#x21c8; </span>', '<span class='positive_med'>&#x2191;</span>' and '<span class='positive_weak'>&#x21e1;</span>' indicate things that have a significan *positive* effect on a 'Yes' (or 'Exit'), vote, from the strongest to the weakest.
 Likewise the red down arrows '<span class='negative_strong'>&#x21ca;</span>', '<span class='negative_med'>&#x2193;</span>' and '<span